Filing shows for first time how late Samsung chairman's stake shared

-The stake held by the late Samsung Electronics (005930.KS) Chairman Lee Kun-hee in Samsung C&T (028260.KS) was divided among his son Jay Y. Lee, his two daughters and his wife, Samsung C&T said in a regulatory filing on Friday.
+SEOUL (Reuters) -The stake held by the late Samsung Electronics Chairman Lee Kun-hee in Samsung C&T was divided among his son Jay Y. Lee, his two daughters and his wife, Samsung C&T said in a regulatory filing on Friday.

 Among the late Lee’s 5,425,733 shares in Samsung C&T, Jay Y. Lee received about 22%, the regulatory filing said.
 Daughters Lee Boo-jin and Lee Seo-hyun also received about 22% of the late Lee’s shares, while wife Hong Ra-hee received about 33%.